brechtbilliet/brechtbilliet.github.io/_posts/2022-09-11-complex-angular-forms-with-validation.md

 ## The structure

-We have one `<form-wrapper>` component which holds the submitted state, and that wraps `<form-input-wrapper>`'s to reduce redundancy with a `[formInput]` directive that acts as glue.
-In the code below we show an example where we have a **general** form group and an **address** form group.
-This HTML won't change anymore, so this is the most redundancy we will have in our HTML.
+A small recap: We have one `<form-wrapper>` component which holds the submitted state, and that wraps `<form-input-wrapper>`'s to reduce redundancy with a `[formInput]` directive that acts as glue.
+In the code below we show an example where we have a **general** form group, and an **address** form group.
+This HTML won't change anymore, so this is the only code we will have to write when creating forms in the future.

 ```html
 <form-wrapper [formGroup]="form" (submit)="onSubmit()">